Our slow cooker pork is juicy, sweet, spicy and smokey. Everything you want in a BBQ pork. Perfect for any time of year!

 *UPDATE* There is an issue with the recipe card updating to add a missing step- the BBQ sauce goes in the slow cooker after pulling and shredding.
 Serve or set slow cooker to "keep warm".

-This slow cooker pork recipe has everything you love about BBQ.
+This slow cooker pork recipe has everything you love about BBQ pork shoulder.
 It is a touch sweet, spicy, sticky and even smokey.
 Over the years I have mastered a pork rub and a process that creates the most juicy amazing pork ever.
 This rub is great on ribs, pork chops, boneless loin, shoulder and really any cut of pork you want to use.

-The key to getting this pork just right is searing it prior to putting in the slow cooker.
+The key to getting this meat just right is searing it prior to putting in.
 The sear locks in juices and creates a yummy crusty outer layer that will get caramelized and sticky during cooking.

 If you don't have a slow cooker or prefer the oven method follow these instructions: